 Talking about her journey, Hayley Said: “My journey was a tough one.
 I faced a lot of prejudice and setbacks but I used this to motivate myself.
 I had always loved the prospect of working at BAE Systems and after making my application, I went through an intense recruitment process.
 I also graduated with a First Class degree which I believe is something that has contributed to my success today.”

 Hayley has recently been appointed as a Project Manager at BAE Systems, following her success on the Commercial Graduate Scheme.
 During the scheme, Hayley worked on a variety of projects including; working at an RAF base providing front-line contractual support, as well as completing a six-month secondment to the Applied Intelligence Business Unit, working on strategic Government bids.

 Hayley said: “Within 18 months of joining BAE Systems, I have been able to work alongside our partners and customers, collaborate internationally and be part of a team winning a successful strategic bid.
 The company has allowed me to have responsibility and be accountable from the outset, which has been paramount to my personal development.”

-She continued: “Coming towards the end of my graduate scheme, I am presented with a multitude of opportunities and roles to exit into.
-It is an exciting time to be working in the industry, and I know that I’ll be continuing to learn for the rest of my career”.
+“As I ended the graduate scheme, I was presented with a multitude of opportunities and roles to exit in to.
+It is an exciting time to be working in the industry, and I know that I’ll be continuing to learn for the rest of my career.”